Jon Ossoff: Public image

-Ossoff has been described as able to effectively appeal to young people by using TikTok, the social media app most popular with Generation Z. On the night he was elected to the Senate, Ossoff's posts on Twitter from the previous decade, which included several references to Star Wars, the musical group Imagine Dragons, and anime, attracted renewed attention on social media.
+Ossoff has been described as able to effectively appeal to young people by using TikTok, a social media app popular with Generation Z. On the night he was elected to the Senate, Ossoff's posts on Twitter from the previous decade, which included several references to Star Wars, the musical group Imagine Dragons, and anime, attracted renewed attention on social media.
 He is described as the "first Extremely Online senator".

 In January 2021, Vogue reported on an "adoring" Instagram account of self-declared "simps" expressing affection toward Senator Ossoff.
 After Ossoff's election, in July 2021, The Daily Beast reported on an "Ossimp Patrol" on Twitter that monitors "Ossoff simps" on the platform, and replies to their tweets with an ActBlue link prompting to donate to Senator Raphael Warnock's 2022 reelection campaign, and get out the vote organizations in Georgia and Texas.
-When shown this by The Daily Beast, Ossoff is said to have "paused for a moment" and "furrowed his brow" before saying he wasn't aware of any of this, but did commend the "great community" he had that supported him during his 2020–2021 senate campaign.
+When shown this by The Daily Beast, Ossoff is said to have "paused for a moment" and "furrowed his brow" before saying he was not aware of any of this, but did commend the "great community" he had that supported him during his 2020–2021 Senate campaign.